mobs-fbk/llm_interaction_simulator/README.md

 ## 🚀 Getting Started

-To get started with the Stanford AI Prison Experiment, you need to set up the configuration and install necessary dependencies.
+To get started with the LLM Prison Experiment, you need to set up the configuration and install necessary dependencies.

 ### 🛠️ Installation